 Ross Gelbspan, “The Heat is On,” Addison-Wesley Publishing Co.
 Inc, 1997, page 34

 Apparently someone at Greenpeace never got the memo about the critical importance of using the 1998 paperback version of Gelbspan’s book and avoiding his ’97 hardcover.

 That slip-up might be an oversight, and perhaps someone else accidentally wrecked the formerly functioning web link for Greenpeace’s older and different 2002 “Denial and Deception” report.
 The link doesn’t work in any of Greenpeace’s pages that I can find.
 Or is that link not working because there’s something in it that doesn’t jive with the newer “Dealing in Denial” report?

-Fortunately for us, the internet archive PDF link for it still works, and on page 8 (pdf’s page 15, 2nd column’s 2nd paragraph) we see this line,
+Fortunately for us, the internet archive PDF link for it still works, and on its page 9 we see this line,

 Campaign strategy papers quoted in “Ties that Blind: Industry Influence on Public Policy and our Environment,” Ozone Action, March 1996

 Not a word of credit to Gelbspan for the “reposition global warming” phrase.
 This is odd, because it isn’t as though Greenpeace never heard of him back in 2002, he’s noted right at the top of the Acknowledgements in the page immediately after the report’s screaming “Denial and Deception” cover, and his name appears no less than 7 times in the report’s Endnotes, along with 12 citations of his blog, HeatIsOnline.org, one of which, #74, is right above the #75 one for Ozone Action.